DmitryLitvintsev/enstore2cta/docs/enstore_schema.rst

 File copies
 -----------

 If `encp` is passed comma separated list of libraries via directory tag or command line option Enstore will make as many copies of the file on volumes belonging to these libraries.
-In practice Fermilab Enstore system uses maximum 2 file copies for a subset of data.
+In practice Public Enstore system uses maximum 2 file copies for a subset of data.
 The relation between `primary` and `secondary` is captured in ``file_copies_map`` table having ``bfid`` and ``alt_bfid`` to express the relation.